kyma-project/lifecycle-manager/README.md

 While this worked great for smaller and medium scale deliveries, we had trouble to scale and maintain it when put under significant load.
 We chose to replace this with Operator-focused Reconciliation due to various reasons, more details on the reasoning can be found in our [Concept for Operator Reconciliation](https://github.com/kyma-project/community/tree/main/concepts/operator-reconciliation)

-## Testing and implementation guide
+## Testing and implementation guide for Lifecycle Manager developers

 - For a detailed cluster and module setup refer to our [test environment guide](docs/developer/local-test-setup.md)
 - For configuring the lifecycle-manager operator refer to our [developer guide](docs/user/starting-operator-with-webhooks.md)